-Since FY 2010-11, BAWSCA has operated and maintained a Water Conservation Database (WCDB) that serves as the repository for BAWSCA member agency water use and water conservation program information.
-BAWSCA utilized the database in FY 2022-23 to support several work efforts including the Demand Study and Annual Survey.
-Note that BAWSCA is in the process of updating the WCDB, and anticipates the update will be in place for use in the Fall of 2023.
+In FY 2023-24, BAWSCA updated its Water Conservation Database (WCDB) that serves as the repository for BAWSCA member agency water use and water conservation program information.
+BAWSCA contracted with Woodard & Curran to build a new WCDB with enhanced capabilities.
+BAWSCA utilized the database in FY 2023-24 to support several work efforts including the Demand Study and Annual Survey.
+BAWSCA agencies have reported that the new WCDB is faster and easier to use than its predecessor.

-The purpose of the WCDB is to: (I) streamline data collection to support tracking of water conservation activities in the region; (2) monitor quantifiable water savings in the BAWSCA region; and (3) facilitate data collection and data management to support the following activities:
+The purpose of the WCDB is to: (1) streamline data collection to support tracking of water conservation activities in the region; (2) monitor quantifiable water savings in the BAWSCA region; and (3) facilitate data collection and data management to support the following activities: